You and your exhibition

 When hanging, we will show consideration for each other and communicate, finding the best possible solution for everyone involved.
 Those with few works of art may have to share a space with another artist.

 It is your choice what to exhibit!
 The association is called Jala Art & Craft, so whether you wish to display paintings, craft or design is entirely up to you.
 However, it must be your own work.
 Take notice, though… the proximity to the Torne river makes the environment moist at times, and it is preferable to choose robust products that can handle moisture without buckling.
-Photos, for instance, is best printed on canvas.
+Photos, for instance, are best printed on canvas.

 Each artist must have his/her own art insured.
 Jala Art & Craft takes no responsibility for the art/craft/design in the exhibitions.